Game Localization Testing

 Localization compliance testing ensures that your title complies with the requirements of different platform holders and manufacturers regarding terminology, the content of the messages displayed and the format.
 While there are some areas that are similar to functional compliance testing, the focus here is more on the language aspect and less on the functionality of the game.

-MO Group International can assist with your game localization testing needs in 40+ languages, offering centralized control and test environment flexibility.
+MoGi Group can assist with your game localization testing needs in 40+ languages, offering centralized control and test environment flexibility.

-Contact MO Group International today to speak with a localization testing expert about your project.
+Contact MoGi Group today to speak with a localization testing expert about your project.